AkishiroKura/ST-GCN-CID/README.md

 - Mr. Li
 - Mr. Luo

-From the Image Processing and Parallel Computing Laboratory, School of Computer Science, Southwest Petroleum University.
+From the Image Processing and Parallel Computing Laboratory, School of Computer Science, Southwest Petroleum University and Department of Neurology,Chengdu Second People's Hospital.

 ## Usage Notice